 i.
-Five day Biochemical Oxygen Demand (BOD5) - the arithmetic mean of the values for effluent samples collected during a month shall not exceed 30 mg/L, and the arithmetic mean of the values for effluent samples collected during a week shall not exceed 45 mg/L.
+Five-day biochemical oxygen demand (BOD_5) - the arithmetic mean of the values for effluent samples collected in a month shall not exceed 30 mg/L, and the arithmetic mean of the values for effluent samples collected in a week shall not exceed 45 mg/L.

 ii.
-Five-day Carbonaceous Biochemical Oxygen Demand (CBOD5) may be substituted for Five-Day Biochemical Oxygen Demand provided that the arithmetic mean of the values for effluent samples collected during a month shall not exceed 25 mg/L, and the arithmetic mean for the values of effluent samples collected during a week shall not exceed 40 mg/L.
+Five-day carbonaceous biochemical oxygen demand (CBOD5) may be substituted for BOD5 provided that the arithmetic mean of the values for effluent samples collected in a month shall not exceed 25 mg/L, and the arithmetic mean of the values of effluent samples collected in a week shall not exceed 40 mg/L.